nickbouldien/nfl-draft/README.md

 ## TODO
-- "appropriately" handle errors (probably don't need to log.Fatal() everything...)
+- "appropriately" handle errors
 - WRITE TESTS
 - make an event table that records what team drafted which player (and when)
-- allow user to update if player is drafted or not (undraft??)
-- reset button to "undraft" all players and start over
 - allow user to add more players to be drafted (from other seasons)
 - write more idiomatic Go
+- swagger docs (or similar) for easy visibility of available routes
+- DONE - reset button to "undraft" all players and start over